RachaelMahon/sentencing_capstone/capstone_report.md

 The metric I have chosen to use for each stage of this linear regression analysis is R2.
 It returns a value between 0 and 1 where 0 indicates that the model is not explaining any of the variability in the data and 1 indicates that the model explains exactly all the variability in the data ie. the higher the R2 figure, the better.
 It is calculated as 1 - the residual sum of square / total sum of squares.

 Using R2 as our metric has an interesting quality in that R2 may be negative when applied to unseen data.
-It is a useful and intuitive metric for linear regressions and decision tree regressions.
+It is very possible that this may be the case in our data as there are a few outliers and if they happen to fall into the testing data on shuffle split, R2 may be negative.

 ## II.
 Analysis